gramern/cp77-ghosting-fix/docs/create-custom-presets-3.1.x.md

 ## Creating your anti-ghosting preset

-1. Open `Presets` folder you can find in Cyberpunk's `.../bin/x64/plugins/cyber_engine_tweaks/mods/FrameGenGhostingFix` path after installing the mod in version 3.1.x.
+1. Open the `Presets` folder which you can find in Cyberpunk's `.../bin/x64/plugins/cyber_engine_tweaks/mods/FrameGenGhostingFix` path after installing the mod in version 3.1.x.
 You will see a few `*.lua` preset files there.

-2. Copy and paste in the same `Presets` folder one `*.lua` preset of your choice.
+2. Copy and paste in the same `Presets` folder one `*.lua` preset file of your choice.

 3. Give the file a new, preferred name, like `MyPreset.lua`.
 It will be best if you don't use spaces.